Pope Francis to Canonize Blessed John Henry Newman, Declares Cardinal Mindszenty Venerable

 Documentation pertaining to his cause for beatification was sent to Rome in 1996.

-During those years in which Cardinal Mindszenty was holed up in the embassy, an arrangement which was opposed by some in diplomatic circles, he never let up campaigning for freedom and human rights.
+During those years in which he was holed up in the embassy, an arrangement which was opposed by some in diplomatic circles, he never let up campaigning for freedom and human rights.

 In his “semi-captivity,” he wrote a large number of letters and messages, sent through diplomatic channels, to four US presidents and their secretaries of state.